alleycat1/mys-rust-sdk/README.md

-# MySo Sdk
+# MySocial Sdk

-A rust Sdk for integrating with the [MySo blockchain](https://docs.myso.io/).
+A rust Sdk for integrating with the [MySocial blockchain](https://docs.mysocial.io/).

 > [!NOTE]
 > This is project is under development and many features may still be under